hexaxsoftwares/houx.js/README.md

 ```

-## Methods
+## Handlers
+Pixel provide an intuitive way of defining stateful method Handlers
 to define  methods on your widget, use the method object option in the widget options.

-Functions and methods defined here are automatically exposed to the template instances directly
+handlers defined here are automatically exposed to the template instances directly and can be accessed

 ## stateful datas

-The widget state is initialized on the ***instance*** option method
+The widget state is initialized on the ***model*** option method

 Its returned datas are exposed to the template instances directly, and to the widget instance through the ***this*** keyword

 for reactive datas, use the Pixel.data macro
+here is a minimal example
 ```javascript
 const { data }=Pixel
 let widget={